blnr/Diction/readme.md

 All index searches are temperary sessions on the client-side, which means if you refresh the page or navigate away, the data will be lost.
 In order to save and share lists, you must log-in or create an account.

+### Features

-Search and add multiple words simultaneously through comma seperation: epitome, fallacy, diction.
+* Search and add multiple words simultaneously through comma seperation: epitome, fallacy, diction.

-Filter words by name, speech, or definition keywords (e.g. adj, noun, 'dismal').
+* Filter words by name, speech, or definition keywords (e.g. adj, noun, 'dismal').

-Configure word order through drag and drop using the 'custom order' sort option.
+* Configure word order through drag and drop using the 'custom order' sort option.

 ## Architecture